Kombucha 101

 Notes on substituting ingredients:

-While I am usually a fan of exchanging ingredients in recipes based on availability - kombucha is a little trickery and requires you to use only plain black tea - not substitute with green or earl gray or anything herbel or flavored, and also requires plain sugar, white or in the raw, but wont work right if you substitute with brown sugar, honey, stevia or any other sugar replacement because the SCOBY needs pure glucose to work in the fermentation process.
+While I am usually a fan of exchanging ingredients in recipes based on availability - kombucha is a little tricky and requires you to use only plain black tea - not substitute with green or earl gray or anything herbal or flavored, and also requires plain sugar, white or in the raw, but wont work right if you substitute with brown sugar, honey, stevia or any other sugar replacement because the SCOBY needs pure glucose to work in the fermentation process.

 Persimon Kombucha